 - What’s your best memory from your volunteer program?

 Check out a presentation

 Try to catch a presentation.
-We promise you’ll find them interesting.
-Think about attending a session on a topic you hadn’t considered previously.
-You might just discover something new.
+We promise you’ll find them interesting, and you might just discover something new.
 This is also an excellent opportunity to learn more about the kinds of work being done to address some of the biggest challenges in the world today.